sprynmr/sprynmr.github.io/_drafts/reactivecocoa-mvvm-introduction.md

 Great!
 We've configured our initial values.
 What about when data on the view-model changes?
 How will the go button ever become enabled?
 How will our user label and avatar ever get populated with the results of the network calls?

-We could expose the view controller to the view-model so it can call an "updateUI" method on it when  relevant data changes or something similar. **Noooope.** Fire a notification? **Nooope**
+We could expose the view controller to the view-model so it can call an "updateUI" method on it when  relevant data changes or something similar.
+(Don't do this.)
+Make the view controller a delegate on the view-model?
+Fire a notification on the view-model when anything changes? *Nooope.*

-We could use delegate methods off of the UITextfield to update the state of the button by checking the view-model every time there is a character change.
+Our view controller knows about some changes being made.
+We could use delegate methods off of the `UITextfield` to update the state of the button by checking the view-model every time there is a character change.

 {% gist sprynmr/8a019580d7a3fc829746 %}

-This sort of solves for that one scenario where the only thing affecting the `isUsernameValid` on the view-model is via the textfield changing.
+This sort of solves for the scenario where the only thing affecting the `isUsernameValid` on the view-model is the textfield changing.
 What if there are other variables/actions that alter the `isUsernameValid` state?
-What about network calls?
+What about network calls in the view-model?
 Maybe we could add completion handlers to our method calls on the view-model so we can update everything on the UI at that point?
 What about using the venerable, cumbersome KVO methods?

 We could probably, eventually, connect all the contact points on the view-model and view controller using various mechanisms we are familiar with, but you already know [that's not where this is headed](http://www.sprynthesis.com/2014/06/15/why-reactivecocoa/).
 It creates a large amount of entry points into our code where we have to fully recreate the context of our application state just to do a simple UI update.